gertingold/tools4scicomp/manuscript/numpy.rst

 measure of the potential strength combining the well depth and its width.
-One way of solving this nonlinear equation for :math:`\epsilon` is by means of the ``brentq`` function, which needs at least the function of which the root should be determined as well as the bounds of an intervall in which the function changes its sign.
+One way of solving this nonlinear equation for :math:`\epsilon` is by means of the ``brentq`` function, which needs at least the function of which the root should be determined as well as the bounds of an interval in which the function changes its sign.
 If the potential well is sufficiently shallow, i.e. if :math.``\alpha`` is sufficiently small, the left-hand side contains only one root as can be seen from the blue line in :numref:`brentq`.
 In our example, the function requires an additional argument :math:`\alpha` which also needs to be given to